No.1 Bike Paint Repair Kit ‘all-in-one' system

 SECONDARY COLOURS

 The secondary colours are in between the primary colours - for example - between red and blue is purple.
-Quite simply, mixing the primary colours of red and blue paint together will produce the secondary
+Quite simply, mixing the primary colours of red and blue paint together will produce the secondary colour purple.

 TERTIARY COLOURS